Newborn screening is recognised all over the world as a form of preventative health care.

 Tests done outside the ideal timeframe may still be useful, but they become less accurate.

 Sometimes, the laboratory at North-West University will request that the test be repeated.
 It does not necessarily mean there is anything wrong with the baby – it may be that the sample was not collected properly, and not enough blood was available for testing.
-Repeat tests may be requested in as many as 10% of cases.
+With the new Precision NBS, the re-test rate will decrease from 10% to 1% over the next two years.

 If something is found to be abnormal with the results, a repeat test, and sometimes additional blood and urine tests, may be required.
 Don’t be alarmed by the request for further testing, as it doesn’t mean that there’s definitely something wrong with the baby.
 Often, when the first test suggests a problem, the results cannot be considered final until a repeat test is done.
 This requires a new blood sample.
 The doctors at Next Biosciences and your paediatrician will discuss the need for further tests with you.